wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 *On entering the water resist the urge to swim until the cold(shock) has passed.*<br>You are invited to visit Paula The Disappointment at her traditional Ice Cream Cart and exchange your inner most hopes & fears for something more useful.

 Paula Davy is a solo live artist from a background of political activism & protest.
 Influenced by personal histories, biography, her own feelings of displacement, and strained family relationships, her practice could be described as Live Art happenings.
-Most of her works are informed by a biographical trilogy: *Paula The Slut*, *Paula The Disappointment*, *Paula The Depressive* — each celebrating a negative aspect of her history.
+Most of her works are informed by a biographical trilogy — *Paula The Slut*, *Paula The Disappointment*, *Paula The Depressive* — each celebrating a negative aspect of her history.
 <hr>
 <small><span style='font-variant: small-caps'>[back to top](/current/2024-emergency/afternoon)</span></small>